Algorithm for Sequence Compression/Decompression

 reverse order.

-) bases are arbitrarily encoded as 00
+Ambiguous (N) bases are arbitrarily encoded as 00.

 Because this step requires the length of the sequence to be a multiple

-of 4, the sequence is padded on its 3’ side with A
+of 4, the sequence is padded on its 3’ side with A (an arbitrary

 choice) until its length is a multiple of 4.